c-bata/django-label-tag-attr/README.rst

 Use django-label-tag-attr
 -------------------------

-``render_field`` template tag for customizing form's label by using an HTML-like syntax.
+``render_label`` template tag for customizing form's label by using an HTML-like syntax.

 .. code-block:: html